Skip to main content

 Safety considerations

-Tc-99m is a radioactive isotope that emits gamma rays, requiring careful handling and shielding to minimise radiation exposure.
-The short half-life necessitates rapid processing and delivery.
+Tc-99m is a radioactive isotope that emits gamma radiation, requiring careful handling procedures and physical shielding to minimise radiation exposure.

 Security considerations